 Sleeping 18-24 in supreme comfort, Wessex Manor comes with bedrooms that feel like home – only a whole lot grander.
 Things are quiet here deep in the Dorset countryside.
 Open the windows a crack and you’ll drift away to the gentle breeze in the trees and the hoot of an owl in the copse.

 Head up the main staircase from the entrance hall or by the rear staircase from the boot room, for the bedrooms.
 Each takes two comfortably.
-With two double sofa beds in the playroom, Wessex Manor can accommodate up to 24 guests.
+With two double sofa beds, Wessex Manor can accommodate up to 24 guests.

 Master suite The Lulworth is bright, yellow and sunny.
 It comes with western views of the meadow and southern views of the sea.
 Ponder in the dressing room and linger in the bath and shower room.
 There are more spectacular views in the twin-bedded Tyndale and Amandolier rooms across Wessex Manor’s fields to Portland beyond.

-The double-bedded Montague and Haverstock rooms share an en-suite bath and shower room.
+The double-bedded Ringstead and Haverstock rooms share an en-suite bath and shower room.
 In the North Wing, the Lucerne room is a single with pull-out bed frame, while the twin-bed Pinchbeck is loved by children.
-Finally, at the end of the house is the Richmond room, a queen-bed with delightful bath and shower room.
+At the end of the house is the Richmond room, a queen-bed with delightful bath and shower room.
+An accessible bedroom is situated on the ground-floor.